awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 ![\[AWS Management Console My Security Credentials link\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/security-credentials-user.shared.console.png)

 1. Now add an MFA device\.
 In the **Multi\-factor Authentication \(MFA\)** section, choose **Assign MFA device**\.
+**Note**
+You might receive an error that you are not authorized to perform `iam:DeleteVirtualMFADevice`\.
+This could happen if someone previously began assigning a virtual MFA device to this user and cancelled the process\.
+To continue, you or another administrator must delete the user's existing MFA device\.
+For more information, see [I am not authorized to perform: iam:DeleteVirtualMFADevice](troubleshoot_general.md#troubleshoot_general_access-denied-delete-mfa)\.

 1. For this tutorial, we use a virtual \(software\-based\) MFA device, such as the Google Authenticator app on a mobile phone\.
 Choose **Virtual MFA device**, and then click **Continue**\.